jamesisaac/JamesiHttpCacheBundle/Resources/doc/index.md

 ### Set the ESI class

-Add the following to parameters.ini:
+Add the following to parameters.yml:

 ``` yaml
 parameters: